 How your Apple Watch keeps you motivated

 To make sure you don’t skimp on your goals, Apple Watch will send you personalized alerts throughout the day to remind you to complete your rings.
 If you’ve been sitting for a while, Apple Watch gives you a gentle nudge to get up.
 Make sure Stand Reminders are turned on in the Apple Watch app on your iPhone.
-If you want to keep constant check of your activity levels, you can see your activity rings in watch faces.
+If you want to keep a constant check of your activity levels, you can see your activity rings in watch faces.

 When you’re wearing an Apple Watch, it feels like you have a little personal trainer on your wrist that’s always helping you improve.
 It keeps track of how you’re progressing toward your daily goals, and gives you a nudge to close your rings at the end of each day.